boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 * Bootstrap, Foundation or any CSS Frameworks.

-* Should also have have a responsive layouts.
+* Should also have a responsive layouts.

 # Database Design